zuplo/docs/blog/2022-12-06-announcing-zuplo-free-plan-beta/index.md

 ---
-title: Announcing the Zuplo Free Plan (beta)
+title: Announcing Free Plan of Zuplo's Serverless API Gateway
 authors: josh
 tags: [api management, api gateway]
 description: Introducing the Zuplo Free plan, the fastest way to ship your public API.
 Our Free plan is perfect for developers who are building an API to share with other developers.
 image: https://og-image.zuplo.com?text=Announcing%20the%20Zuplo%20Free%20Plan%20beta
 ---

-# Announcing Free Plan of Zuplo's Serverless API Gateway

 Today we’re excited to introduce the Zuplo Free plan (beta), offering the fastest way to ship your public API.
 Zuplo is fully-managed API management that adds authentication, rate limiting, and developer documentation to any API — on any stack or cloud — in minutes.